guyskk/cs-cdn-bouncer/README.md

 sudo crowdsec-fastly-bouncer -c <PATH_TO_BASE_CONFIG> -d
 ```

 This deletes the fastly resources created by the bouncer.
 It only works if the configured service version is not locked.
-It is useful for quick iteration before deploying the new service.
+It is useful for quick iteration before activateing the new service.